StygianAbyss/slate/source/index.html.md

 title: API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
+  - XML
+  - Ruby
-  - shell
+  - Python
-  - ruby
+  - PHP
-  - python
+  - Java
-  - javascript
+  - .NET

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>